Rudolf Vrba participated in the trials of Nazis for war crimes and identified prominent Nazis who were in Auschwitz.

 SS Untersturmführer Alois Kurz (Fate Unknown)

-Female SS Aufseherinen Hildegard Lachert (15yrs Imprisonment)
+Female SS Aufseherin Hildegard Lachert (15yrs Imprisonment)

 SS Unterscharführer Gerhard Lachmann (Fate Unknown)